Fungal Biology Research

 - BMS Members may have research interests spanning the breadth of fungal biology, including: cell biology, biochemistry and physiology; genomics, genetics and molecular biology; pathogenesis and disease control; evolution and systematics; environment and ecology; mutualistic relationships; systems biology; biotechnology.

 - The BMS produces scientific journals of international research - Fungal Biology, Fungal Biology Reviews and Fungal Ecology - and offers grants to support PhD students, postdocs and Principal Investigators.

-The Main Scientific Meeting is a flagship event organised by FBR annually, with a major portion of the FBR budget dedicated to its success.
+- The Main Scientific Meeting is a flagship annual event organised by the FBR Committee.
 The meeting attracts academic fungal biologists and leading speakers from across the world.
-FBR also organises joint meetings with other societies.
+The FBR Committee also organises joint meetings with other societies.

 - The FBR Committee also makes nominations to BMS Council for awards.
 The Berkeley Award is given for an outstanding original contribution to mycology, and the Webster Award recognises outstanding contributions to fungal research.